 Montreal to Niagara Falls by Bus

-Thankfully, the trip from Montreal to Niagara Falls has gotten a little easier in the past few years with the growth of Megabus, which offers affordable bus rides throughout North America and Europe.
+Thankfully, the trip from Montreal to Niagara Falls has gotten a little easier with the growth of Megabus, which offers affordable bus rides throughout North America and Europe.

 - Duration: About 8 hours 15 minutes one way